-To make nursing in bed more comfortable, it may help to keep a donut-type nursing pillow on or near your bed or to use a "husband" back pillow with arms on each side.
+To make nursing in bed more comfortable for yourself, it may help to keep a donut-type nursing pillow on or near your bed or to use a "husband" back pillow with arms on each side.

 Keep the room dimly lit for nighttime feedings and also keep stimulation (talking, singing, etc.) to a minimum.
 This will help your baby to realize that nighttime is for sleeping — not playing — and will encourage your little one to return to sleep sooner.

-Instead of nursing, you may want to offer your baby his or her thumb or hand to suck on.
-You also could consider giving your little one a pacifier.
-In fact, the American Academy of Pediatrics (AAP) now recommends giving babies under 1 year old pacifiers at naptime and bedtime to reduce the risk of SIDS — but only after breastfeeding has become established, so no sooner than 4 weeks of age.
+If your baby has trouble falling asleep, consider giving him or her a pacifier.
+Experts recommend giving babies under 1 year old pacifiers at nap time and bedtime to reduce the risk of SIDS — but only after breastfeeding has become established, so no sooner than 3 weeks of age.
 But if your little one doesn't want a pacifier, don't push it.

 Newborns should be woken up every 3 to 4 hours until their weight gain is established, which typically happens within the first couple of weeks.
 After that, it's OK if a baby sleeps for longer periods of time.